Anesthesia Technology Concentration

 100%

-Pass Rate**
+National Exam Pass Rate***

 Note: *As documented in our self-study, students who left the program due to admittance in another educational program are removed from attrition data set.
-Only three students left the program for other than educational reasons over the past 7 years.

-** This data should be interpreted with caution, due to the limited number of students taking the exam – certification is not required most employers in our region.
+*** This data should be interpreted with caution, due to the limited number of students taking the exam – certification is not required by most employers in our region.

-2020-2021 Graduate and Employer Survey Results
+2021-2022 Graduate and Employer Survey Results

 Program benchmark is an average score of 4 on the scale below